taetscher/handballStats/README.md

 # handballStats

+Have a look at this repo's <a href="https://taetscher.github.io/handballStats/index.html" target="blank">gh-pages page</a>!

 This repository was created for me to learn about web scraping and git/github flow.
 If you have any comments, ideas for improvement, let me know!